bobmitch/ps2announcer/README.md

 ## How To Use?

-Go to the site above (or install it on your own webserver - it only requires PHP 5 or greater - no database).
+Go to the site above - or install it on your own webserver - it only requires PHP 5 or greater - no database.
+If you clone/download this project to run on your own server, please apply for and change the service ID for all API calls to your own as a courtesy.
+ID's can be applied for [here](http://census.daybreakgames.com/#devSignup).

 Click on 'Manage Players' and use the search facility to find your player(s) - the system will detect when they login and will begin tracking events using the [DBG API](http://census.daybreakgames.com/#what-is-websocket).